-On 17 April 2018, the Company entered into an option agreement with Anglo Alaska Gold Corp. ("Anglo") to acquire 100% interest in certain mineral claims in the State of Alaska.
+On 17 April 2018, the Company entered into an option agreement with Anglo Alaska Gold Corp. ("Anglo").
+After 3 years, the company acquired 100% interest in certain mineral claims in the State of Alaska, subject to a royalty with a buy-down option.